sglavoie/dev-helpers/learning-logs-to-markdown/README.md

 - Output a hierarchical format like the following: `Category > Sub-category > Title > Activity & notes`
 - Group entries by category **and** sub-category (e.g. if a category is named `Articles` and there is a sub-category named `Python`, then `Python` must be nested under `Articles` for the corresponding month).
 - Sort on the `Date` column before doing any parsing on other columns (rows in the spreadsheet _can_ be in non-chronological order).
-  - Dates from a single year will be kept (either the year received as a parameter or the oldest year found).
+  - Dates from a single year will be kept (either the year received as a parameter or the most recent year found).
 - Sort `Category`, `Sub-category` and `Title` alphabetically (ascending order from top to bottom).
 - **Not** sort the `Activity` column to preserve the order in which rows were added to the spreadsheet.
 - Render links only if the `Link` column is a valid URL.